truenas/documentation/content/CORE/System/Update/MajorUpgrade.md

 Be aware of these caveats before attempting a major version upgrade:

-* **Warning: upgrading a data storage pool can make it impossible to go back to a previous version.**
+* **Upgrading a data storage pool can make it impossible to go back to a previous version.**
   For this reason, the update process does not automatically upgrade storage pools, though the system shows an alert when a pool can be upgraded.
   Unless new ZFS feature flags are needed, it is safe to leave the pool at the current version.
   If the pool is upgraded, it will not be possible to boot into a previous TrueNAS version that does not support the newer feature flags.